XinyuanZhu98/Monitor_Traffic/README.md

     |   |   |-- collect.py
     |   |   |-- detect.py
 ```
 **Logging:** By default, logs are written to the .log files.
-However, it is possible to enable custom configuration and log to the console by adding an handler to the logger at the beginning of monitor.py so that one can continuously monitor the output of the program.
-(Reference: https://stackoverflow.com/questions/56882662/how-to-see-logs-of-an-airflow-operator-when-testing)
+However, it is possible to enable custom configuration and log to the console by

+TBC